A New Chapter for Ashtanga Yoga Dublin

 Paula would like to express her sincere gratitude for the inspiration and guidance received over the years from all of her teachers.
 She is especially grateful to Sudhir Tiwari for his generosity in sharing his in-depth understanding and teaching of Pranayama and the Yogic texts.
 Hari Om Tat Sat

 About Our Ethos

 In Yoga the teacher/student relationship is key to one’s development.
 At Ashtanga Yoga Dublin we get to know each student and work with them on an individual basis, focusing on their specific needs and particular requirements.
-Everyone learns the same practice but at the level which is appropriate to them, as each body is different and each person’s breath is different, as is everyone’s experience and expectation.

 Come and learn Yoga in a way that is designed to suit you, and in an environment that is calm and clear.
 Develop a practice that is appropriate for you specifically and which will evolve and change according as you need it to.
 Many of our students have been with us for many years now and have gone, in some cases, from being Beginners to being Yoga Teachers.
 Yoga can create the conditions for a healthy life, for less stress and worry, for more vitality and enjoyment, which especially these days, is exactly what we all need.